Sea: Extractive industries

 The seabed contains large reserves of minerals which can be exploited by dredging.
 This has advantages over land-based mining in that equipment can be built at specialised shipyards and infrastructure costs are lower.
 Disadvantages include problems caused by waves and tides, the tendency for excavations to silt up and the washing away of spoil heaps.
 There is a risk of coastal erosion and environmental damage.

 Seafloor massive sulphide deposits are potential sources of silver, gold, copper, lead and zinc and trace metals since their discovery in the 1960s.
 They form when geothermally heated water is emitted from deep sea hydrothermal vents known as "black smokers".
 The ores are of high quality but prohibitively costly to extract.

-There are large deposits of petroleum, as oil and natural gas, in rocks beneath the seabed.
+There are large deposits of petroleum and natural gas, in rocks beneath the seabed.
 Offshore platforms and drilling rigs extract the oil or gas and store it for transport to land.
 Offshore oil and gas production can be difficult due to the remote, harsh environment.
 Drilling for oil in the sea has environmental impacts.
 Animals may be disorientated by seismic waves used to locate deposits, and there is debate as to whether this causes the beaching of whales.
 Toxic substances such as mercury, lead and arsenic may be released.
 The infrastructure may cause damage, and oil may be spilt.

 Large quantities of methane clathrate exist on the seabed and in ocean sediment, of interest as a potential energy source.
 Also on the seabed are manganese nodules formed of layers of iron, manganese and other hydroxides around a core.
-In the Pacific these may cover up to 30 percent of the deep ocean floor.
+In the Pacific, these may cover up to 30 percent of the deep ocean floor.
 The minerals precipitate from seawater and grow very slowly.
 Their commercial extraction for nickel was investigated in the 1970s but abandoned in favour of more convenient sources.
 In suitable locations, diamonds are gathered from the seafloor using suction hoses to bring gravel ashore.
 In deeper waters, mobile seafloor crawlers are used and the deposits are pumped to a vessel above.
 In Namibia, more diamonds are now collected from marine sources than by conventional methods on land.

 The sea holds large quantities of valuable dissolved minerals.
 The most important, Salt for table and industrial use has been harvested by solar evaporation from shallow ponds since prehistoric times.
 Bromine, accumulated after being leached from the land, is economically recovered from the Dead Sea, where it occurs at 55,000 parts per million (ppm).